Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Methods

-\section{Numerical settings}
+\subsection{Numerical settings}

-We conducted the two-fluid simulation with ZEUS-3D code (\citealt{clarke2010}).
-The hydrodynamic equations without viscosity are
+We conducted the two-fluid simulation with ZEUS-3D code (\citealt{clarke2010}). {Here, the term ``two-fluid" refers to thermal gas + CRe, where the CRe component is treated as the second fluid that evolves via its own energy equation and equation of state, dynamically coupled to the thermal gas. } The hydrodynamic equations without viscosity are

-where $p_1\equiv (\gamma_1-1)e_1$ is the thermal pressure ($\gamma_1=5/3$), $p_2\equiv (\gamma_2-1)e_2$ is the pressure of CRe ($\gamma_2=4/3$), and $\Phi=-GM_{\rm bh}/r$ is the gravitation potential where $M_{\rm bh}=5\times 10^6 \msun$.
+where $p_1\equiv (\gamma_1-1)e_1$ is the thermal pressure ($\gamma_1=5/3$), $p_2\equiv (\gamma_2-1)e_2$ is the pressure of CRe ($\gamma_2=4/3$), and $\Phi=-GM_{\rm bh}/r$ is the {gravitational} potential where $M_{\rm bh}=5\times 10^6 \msun$.
 We did not simulate the acceleration process of electrons, but instead, directly injected the CRe component as the second fluid which is embodied as the energy density $e_2$.
 In ZEUS-3D, the shock front is generally resolved across four mesh zones (see Figure 1 in Paper I).
 Thus, we inject the CRe at the 4th-mesh -- the last mesh resolving the shock where the parameters of the post-shock gas are stabilized.
 Subsequently, to ensure energy conservation, we adjust the thermal gas energy density $e_1$ by subtracting the corresponding CRe energy density $e_2$.
 In addition, we did not include physical diffusion process for the CRe.
-Since the magnetic pressure in the downstream is much lower than the gas pressure, the rapidly flowing downstream gas tends to drag the magnetic field lines, aligning the field lines roughly with the gas flow.
+The magnetic pressure in the downstream is much lower than the gas pressure, {if the situation is similar to that in supernova remnants \citep{volk2005}.
+In such a case,} the rapidly flowing downstream gas tends to drag the magnetic field lines, aligning the field lines roughly with the gas flow.
 On the other hand, for the CRe responsible for the radio emission concerned here, their energies are below GeV and Larmor radii are less than $10^{-11}$ pc, making their motion frozen onto the magnetic field.
 Under these conditions, CRe primarily move along with the downstream gas and hardly diffuse into the cloud.